SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 This can be set up using a personal GitHub account by providing your personal access token.

 GITHUB_TOKEN:
-    This represents the users github personal access token.
+    This represents the users github personal access token which requires a scope of `repo`.
     If you need to generate a personal access token please visit the following: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line

 CONNECTED_APP_CLIENT_ID: